Margaret Minnicks is an online writer who writes about the royal family.

-You have probably never noticed, but one of the Queen's shoulders is higher than the other.
-To get a balanced look, she always wears an extra pad in her clothes on the lower shoulder.
-Who knew?
+One of the queen's shoulders was higher than the other.
+To get a balanced look, she always wore an extra pad in her clothes on the lower shoulder.

 Weights in Hems

-To keep her clothes from being blown in the wind and showing something embarrassing, weights are sewn into the hem of the Queen's garments.
+To keep her clothes from being blown in the wind and showing something embarrassing, weights were sewn into the hem of the queen's garments.

-The Queen's dress size has always been a secret.
-Only her staffers know the size of her clothes.
+The queen's dress size was always kept a secret.
+Only her staffers knew the size of her clothes.
 Her clothes are handmade, so she doesn't need to pick a size from a rack in the store anyway.
-Her outfits are cut and shaped to match a mannequin made the exact size of the Queen's body.
+Her outfits were cut and shaped to match a mannequin that was the exact size of the queen's body.

 12-Person Wardrobe Staff

-The Queen has 12 persons on her wardrobe staff to make sure she looks great while on official business.
-Included in the wardrobe staff are three dressmakers, a milliner and four dressers whose job it is to help the Queen get dressed and undressed.
-All 12 persons are not needed for smaller events.
+The queen had 12 people on her wardrobe staff to make sure she looked great while on official business.
+Included in the wardrobe staff were three dressmakers, a milliner, and four dressers whose job was to help the queen get dressed and undressed.

 Say Yes to the Dress